SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 Conclusion: Your SAP Integration Roadmap

-Effective SAP integration is the difference between a company operating with fragmented data and one making decisions based on unified real-time information.
+Effective SAP integration is the difference between an organization operating with fragmented data and one making decisions based on unified, real-time information.
 With PI/PO end of support in 2027 and the iPaaS market growing at 25% annually, the time to act is now.

-- Audit your current state: Identify existing integrations, especially those based on PI/PO
+- Audit your current state: Identify existing integrations, particularly those built on PI/PO

 - Define your target architecture: Hub-and-spoke for mid-sized companies, API-led for enterprise

-- Select platform: SAP Integration Suite if you're SAP-centric, MuleSoft if you need API-led, Workato if you prioritize speed
+- Select your platform: SAP Integration Suite if you are SAP-centric, MuleSoft if you need API-led, Workato if speed is your priority

-- Start with a critical use case: Inventory sync or Order-to-Cash typically offer quick ROI
+- Start with a high-impact use case: Inventory synchronization or Order-to-Cash typically deliver fast ROI

 Need Help with Your SAP Integration?

-At Technova Partners, we've implemented SAP integrations for retail, manufacturing, and services companies.
+At Technova Partners, we have delivered SAP integrations for retail, manufacturing, and services companies.
 Our certified team can:

-- Perform a free audit of your current integrations
+- Conduct a free audit of your current integrations

 - Design the optimal architecture for your ecosystem

-- Implement with proven methodology and knowledge transfer
+- Implement with a proven methodology and full knowledge transfer

-Request your free SAP integration audit - You'll receive a detailed report with prioritized recommendations.
+Request your free SAP integration audit — You will receive a detailed report with prioritized recommendations.

-Explore our automation services - Learn our approach to connecting enterprise systems.
+Explore our automation services — Discover our approach to connecting enterprise systems.

-Discover our retail solutions - Sector-specific success stories.
+See our retail industry solutions — Sector-specific success stories.

 Sources: Gartner Magic Quadrant for iPaaS 2025, Forrester Total Economic Impact of SAP Integration, SAP Official Documentation (PI/PO End of Support), McKinsey Digital Transformation Survey 2025, IDC Enterprise Integration Market Report